peteroupc/peteroupc.github.io/approxtheory.md

 [^17]: Shisha, O., Mond.
 B, "The degree of convergence of linear positive operators", 1968.

+[^18]: R. G. Mamedov, "On the order of approximation of functions by linear positive operators" (Russian), Dokl.
+Akad.
+Nauk SSSR 128 (1959).

-[^18]: Mond, B., "On the degree of approximation by linear positive operators", _Journal of Approximation Theory_ 18 (1976).
+[^19]: Mond, B., "On the degree of approximation by linear positive operators", _Journal of Approximation Theory_ 18 (1976).

-[^19]: Păltănea, R., _Approximation Theory Using Positive Linear Operators_, Birkhäuser, 2004.
+[^20]: Păltănea, R., _Approximation Theory Using Positive Linear Operators_, Birkhäuser, 2004.

-[^20]: Peetre, J., "On the connection between the theory of interpolation spaces and approximation theory", in _Approximation Theory_, 1969.
+[^21]: Peetre, J., "On the connection between the theory of interpolation spaces and approximation theory", in _Approximation Theory_, 1969.

+[^22]: Gonska, Heiner.
+"The rate of convergence of bounded linear processes on spaces of continuous functions."
+Journal of Numerical Analysis and Approximation Theory 52.2 (2023): 182-232. [https://doi.org/10.33993/jnaat522-1326](https://doi.org/10.33993/jnaat522-1326)

-[^21]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.
+[^23]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.

-[^22]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.
+[^24]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.

+[^25]: Peetre, J., "Exact interpolation theorems for Lipschitz-continuous functions", Ricerche Mat.
+18 (1969).

-[^23]: Păltănea, R, Dimitriu, M.T., "On some second order moduli of smoothness."
+[^26]: Păltănea, R, Dimitriu, M.T., "On some second order moduli of smoothness."
 General Mathematics 24 (2016)

-[^24]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).
+[^27]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).

-[^25]: Dimitriu, M.T., "[**Estimates with optimal constants using Peetre's K-functionals**](https://www.jstor.org/stable/43964559)", _Carpathian Journal of Mathematics_ 26 (2010).
+[^28]: Dimitriu, M.T., "[**Estimates with optimal constants using Peetre's K-functionals**](https://www.jstor.org/stable/43964559)", _Carpathian Journal of Mathematics_ 26 (2010).

-[^26]: Gonska, Heiner, Paula Piţul, and Ioan Raşa.
+[^29]: Gonska, Heiner, Paula Piţul, and Ioan Raşa.
 "On Peano's form of the Taylor remainder, Voronovskaja's theorem and the commutator of positive linear operators", 2006.

-[^27]: Gonska, Heiner.
+[^30]: Gonska, Heiner.
 "On the degree of approximation in Voronovskaja's theorem", Studia Univ.
 Babeş-Bolyai, Math., September 2007.

-[^28]: Anastassiou, George A. "[**A study of positive linear operators by the method of moments, one-dimensional case**](https://www.sciencedirect.com/science/article/pii/0021904585900498)."
+[^31]: Anastassiou, George A. "[**A study of positive linear operators by the method of moments, one-dimensional case**](https://www.sciencedirect.com/science/article/pii/0021904585900498)."
 Journal of Approximation Theory 45.3 (1985): 247-270.

-[^29]: The paper Cichoń et al., "[**On delta-method of moments and probabilistic sums**](https://doi.org/10.1137/1.9781611973037.11)", ANALCO 2013, has very similar results, but they assume the function $f$ has a $k$-th derivative defined on an _open_ interval (say, $0\lt\lambda\lt 1$), rather than a _closed_ one, making those results harder to use if $Y$ is a random variable that can take a value equal to either endpoint of the interval (in this example, 0 or 1).
+[^32]: The paper Cichoń et al., "[**On delta-method of moments and probabilistic sums**](https://doi.org/10.1137/1.9781611973037.11)", ANALCO 2013, has very similar results, but they assume the function $f$ has a $k$-th derivative defined on an _open_ interval (say, $0\lt\lambda\lt 1$), rather than a _closed_ one, making those results harder to use if $Y$ is a random variable that can take a value equal to either endpoint of the interval (in this example, 0 or 1).

-[^30]: Frantz, Deborah A. Summability methods, probability distributions, and associated positive linear operators.
+[^33]: Frantz, Deborah A. Summability methods, probability distributions, and associated positive linear operators.
 Lehigh University, 1984.

-[^31]: Babenko, Alexander G., and Yuriy V. Kryakin.
+[^34]: Babenko, Alexander G., and Yuriy V. Kryakin.
 "Special difference operators and the constants in the classical Jackson-type theorems."
 Topics in Classical and Modern Analysis: In Memory of Yingkang Hu.
 Cham: Springer International Publishing, 2019.
 35-46.

-[^32]: Jaskaran Singh Kaire and Andriy Prymak.
+[^35]: Jaskaran Singh Kaire and Andriy Prymak.
 "Whitney-type estimates for convex functions." arXiv preprint arXiv:2311.00912 (2023).

-[^33]: It would be interesting to find a version of this inequality that works for any closed interval $[a, b]$.
+[^36]: It would be interesting to find a version of this inequality that works for any closed interval $[a, b]$.

-[^34]: R.A.
+[^37]: R.A.
 DeVore and G.G.
 Lorentz, _Constructive Approximation_, 1993.

-[^35]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.
+[^38]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.

-[^36]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity. _Positivity_ 13, 693–707 (2009). [**https://doi.org/10.1007/s11117-008-2253-4**](https://doi.org/10.1007/s11117-008-2253-4).
+[^39]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity. _Positivity_ 13, 693–707 (2009). [**https://doi.org/10.1007/s11117-008-2253-4**](https://doi.org/10.1007/s11117-008-2253-4).
 However, Gavrea and Ivan ("[**A note on the fixed points of positive linear operators**](https://doi.org/10.1016/j.jat.2017.12.001)", _Journal of Approximation Theory_ (227), 2018) pointed out that there are positive linear operators besides the identity that reproduce all polynomials of the form $x^i$ where $i>0$.

-[^37]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.
+[^40]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.

-[^38]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).
+[^41]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).

-[^39]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.
+[^42]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.

-[^40]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)
+[^43]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)

-[^41]: Weisstein, Eric W. "Central Moment."
+[^44]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

-[^42]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).
+[^45]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).

-[^43]: G.G.
+[^46]: G.G.
 Lorentz, "Inequalities and saturation classes for Bernstein polynomials", 1963.

-[^44]: Weisstein, Eric W. "Bernstein's Inequality."
+[^47]: Weisstein, Eric W. "Bernstein's Inequality."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/BernsteinsInequality.html**](https://mathworld.wolfram.com/BernsteinsInequality.html)

-[^45]: S.N.
+[^48]: S.N.
 Bernstein, "Démonstration du théorème de Weierstrass fondée sur le calcul de probabilités", Comm.
 Kharkov Math.
 Soc.
 13, 1-2, 1912.

-[^46]: Adell, J. A., and J. De la Cal.
+[^49]: Adell, J. A., and J. De la Cal.
 "Bernstein-type operators diminish the φ-variation."
 Constructive Approximation 12.4 (1996): 489-507. [**https://doi.org/10.1007/BF02437505**](https://doi.org/10.1007/BF02437505)

-[^47]: Adell, J. A., and J. De la Cal.
+[^50]: Adell, J. A., and J. De la Cal.
 "Bernstein-Durrmeyer operators."
 Computers & Mathematics with Applications 30.3-6 (1995): 1-14. [**https://doi.org/10.1016/0898-1221(95**](https://doi.org/10.1016/0898-1221(95))00081-X

-[^48]: R. G. Mamedov, "On the order of approximation of functions by linear positive operators" (Russian), Dokl.
-Akad.
-Nauk SSSR 128 (1959).

-[^49]: Gonska, Heiner.
-"The rate of convergence of bounded linear processes on spaces of continuous functions."
-Journal of Numerical Analysis and Approximation Theory 52.2 (2023): 182-232.

-[^50]: Peetre, J., "Exact interpolation theorems for Lipschitz-continuous functions", Ricerche Mat.
-18 (1969).